emsesp/docs/Home.md

 - Supporting over 70 EMS devices (boilers, thermostats, solar modules, mixer modules, heat pumps, gateways)

 Thanks to all the contributors and testers for providing feedback.

-#### **Version 1.9.5**

-Version 1.9 is no longer being maintained.
-It's recommended that users upgrade to version 2 to get the latest support.

 <!-- tabs:end -->